z503722728/MemoryMesh/README.md

 2. Look for "memorymesh" in the MCP servers list (🔌 icon)
 3. The server should show as connected

-## Known Issues
+## Limitations
-1. You may occasionally see messages like "Error executing code: MCP error -32603: MCP error -32603: Error processing tool call: location "..." not found".
+1. **Debug Messages:** You may occasionally encounter messages such as: "Error executing code: MCP error -32603: MCP error -32603: Error processing tool call: location "..." not found".
 These messages are enabled for debugging and do not affect functionality.
-2. The AI tends to avoid deleting nodes unless explicitly instructed to do so.
+2. **Node Deletion:** The AI often avoids deleting nodes unless explicitly instructed.
-3. Occasionally AI adds information in generic metada field that fits better in set properties, you can try `additionalProperties: false` to prevent that.

 ## Contribution
 This project is a personal exploration into integrating structured data with AI reasoning capabilities.
 Contributions, feedback, and ideas are welcome to push it further or inspire new projects.

-95% of coding done by Claude, 95% of documentation done by ChatGPT.